kailash-manasarovar/statement/docs/timeline/2025/march.md

 - I'm surprised.
 - I say I was expecting to have the full investigation like in Bangkok, and the letter told me to expect that.
 - He tells me he doesn't understand why the letter says this, it shouldn't have said this, he says something silly about things never getting updated and giggles.
-- I'm surprised by all this, including his behavior.
+- I'm surprised by all this, more so his behavior.
 - It's tiring having to think the worst of everyone all the time, and I don't want to do that, so I assume everything's OK with what they're going to test.
 - Another man takes me through the series of tests.
 - There's something going on though.